Five practical tips for buying the best electric guitar

 - Electronics: Five-position microphone selector lever and two potentiometers (volume, tone).

 The Yamaha Pacifica is the most emblematic electric guitar of the Japanese company.
-This time, we reveal the secrets of the 012 series, one of the best value for money electric guitars.
+This time, we reveal the secrets of the 012 series, one of the best budget electric guitars.

-The body of the Yamaha Pacifica 012 electric guitar is made of Agathys wood: this is an inexpensive and common wood in guitars for beginners, but it has great resistance to shocks and breakage.
-The neck is made of rosewood, which is easy to shape and very good to the touch.
+The Yamaha Pacifica 012's body is made of Agathys wood: this is an affordable wood commonly-used for entry-level guitars, but it has great resistance to shocks and breakage.
+The neck is made of rosewood, which is easy to shape and very nice to the touch.

 In addition, the front wood in the body is maple, which, when mixed with Agathis wood, provides a sound that is ideal for guitars of this type.